AlanDReeves/AlanDReeves.github.io/projects/TwoDicePigGame.md

 The first player to 100 or more points wins.

+The beginning pieces of this project were my introduction to computer programming, so I learned many of the basic concepts through this project.
+I learned such basic concepts as taking user input, generating pseudo-random numbers, and how to use several class files together.
+In addition to those, I learned how to use some pieces of the Swing framework, which was quite difficult.

-This was one of my earliest projects in computer science and so it is based on similar, unfinished code provided as a template by Dr. Cam Moore from UH Manoa.
-The version I made uses the Java Swing framework to make a graphical interface for the game and the source code consists of several class files which interact with one another.
+This was one of my earliest projects in computer science and so it is based on an unfinished template created by Professor Cam Moore from UH Manoa.
+There were no other students involved in this project.
 This graphical version was a cap stone to the several earlier versions I made in class, which did not all feature a graphical interface.